 The stomach is kept safe from its own acid by a special lining.
 The esophagus isn’t meant to contact stomach acid.
+But a small amount of acid reflux is normal and occurs in many people.
 With GERD, acid flows back into the esophagus often.
 This damages the esophagus.
 In response to the damage, new tissue forms that is not normal.
 This is Barrett esophagus.
 The new tissue may keep changing.
 This is why it is more likely to become cancer in the future.

 Preventing further damage

 Your healthcare provider may suggest regular tests to keep track of changes in the esophagus.
 This often includes an endoscopy, when a flexible lighted scope is placed through the mouth into the esophagus.
 Tissue samples (biopsies) can be taken of the abnormal areas.
 You are often sedated with an IV (intravenous) medicine for comfort.
 Your provider may also suggest ways for you to control GERD.
 This includes lifestyle changes such as quitting smoking and staying at a healthy weight.
 Medicine or even surgery may also be suggested.
 This should help keep your Barrett esophagus from getting worse.
 If it does get worse, more treatment is often done during an endoscopy.